UD’s Return to Research Under COVID-19

 Guidelines & Resources

 The University of Delaware is working to resume research operations — with the safety and wellbeing of the community our highest priority.
-All research work that can be performed remotely should continue remotely until further guidance is issued.
 This page provides an overview of UD’s phased-in return to research, in alignment with state and University guidance.
 It draws from a comprehensive plan developed with broad input from a working group including representatives from colleges, institutes, core facilities, environmental health and safety, communications, maintenance and operations.

 - Safety and wellbeing of the UD community is paramount.